Youth Aliyah

 Youth Aliyah (Hebrew: עלית הנוער, Aliyat Hano'ar, German: Jugend-Alijah, Youth Immigration) is a Jewish organization that rescued thousands of Jewish children from the Nazis during the Third Reich.
-Youth Aliyah arranged for their resettlement in Palestine in kibbutzim and youth villages that became both home and school.
+Youth Aliyah arranged for their resettlement in Mandatory Palestine in kibbutzim and youth villages that became both home and school.

 History

 Recha Freier, a rabbi's wife, founded Youth Aliyah in Berlin on the same day that Adolf Hitler took power, Monday 30 January 1933.
 The organisation was founded as a work study training program but became a means to save Jewish children from the growing Nazi regime.
 The idea was supported by the World Zionist Organization.
 Freier supervised the organization's activities in Germany, and Henrietta Szold, after at first opposing Freier's initiative, in Jerusalem.

-Szold was skeptical about the merits of Freier's proposal because, as the person responsible for social services by the Jewish Agency for all of Palestine, she was extremely pressed for funds and loath to take on a new untried program for German Jewish children.
+Szold was skeptical about the merits of Freier's proposal because, as the person responsible for social services by the Jewish Agency in Mandatory Palestine, she was extremely pressed for funds and loath to take on a new untried program for German Jewish children.
 Then Recha Freier approached Dr. Siegfried Lehman, founder and director of Ben Shemen Youth Village.
 He agreed to accept 12 children.
 Henrietta Szold was informed and changed her mind, agreeing to organize and lead the effort.